benrybin/revealjs/zcw_content/python/md/fundamentals-part12.md

 Conditional expressions can be used to express conditional logic more consisely.

+The syntax takes the following format:
+value = true-expr if condition else false-expr

 ```python
 def conditional_statement(value: bool) -> bool:
     return True if value == True else False